josefs/meta-paper/paper.md

 different domains.
 Further research is needed to determine the best way to use the methodology presented in this paper.

+Push arrays also come with an initial cost in that they introduce yet another type of arrays to the API of the library.
+However, considering the performance advantages, the simplified implementation of stencil computations and its more useful default behaviour when it comes to fusion, we consider push arrays to be a definite advantage.

 # Related work

 Domain specific languages have become increasingly popular over the